jcblaisecruz02/PyTorch-Language-Modeling/README.md

-# PyTorch Language Modeling Notebooks
+# PyTorch Language Modeling
-A series of jupyter notebooks on some notable architectures in neural language modeling.
+A series of notebooks implementing key papers and architectures for neural language modeling.
+Don't hesitate to contact me if you find any bugs in the code!

 ### Requirements
 PyTorch 1.0 and TorchText 0.3